 Where is the Southern Thornlands Potential Future Growth Area (STPFGA) located?

 The cadastral boundaries of the Southern Thornlands Potential Future Growth Area (STPFGA) are not defined in ShapingSEQ or the Redland City Plan.

-To undertake confidential investigations for the area, Council resolved on 9 October 2019 to endorse the spatial boundaries for the STPFGA area.
+To commence confidential investigations for the area, Council resolved at its General Meeting on 9 October 2019 to endorse the spatial boundaries for the STPFGA area.

-Following consideration of the confidential report on the STPFGA, Council agreed on the 16 September to write to the Planning Minister on 25 September 2020 and to commence a public consultation period on the draft proposals beginning on 28 September 2020.
+Following consideration of a confidential report on the STPFGA Council resolved at its General Meeting on 16 September, to write to the Planning Minister on 25 September 2020 and to commence a public consultation period on the draft proposals commencing on 28 September 2020.

 What is the Southern Thornlands Potential Future Growth Area (STPFGA)?

 In the South East Queensland Regional Plan (ShapingSEQ), Southern Thornlands is identified as a Potential Future Growth Area (PFGA).

 ShapingSEQ states that STPFGA may be required to accommodate long term urban growth.
 Accordingly, these areas are located in the Regional Landscape and Rural Production Area (i.e. outside the Urban Footprint).

 This land use designation is assigned to protect these areas from further development and fragmentation that would prejudice their ability to accommodate future urban development.